parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 # PVC Provisioner Manual

 The PVC provisioner is a subsection of the main PVC API.
-IT interfaces directly with the Zookeeper database using the common client functions, and with the Patroni PostgreSQL database to store details.
+It interfaces directly with the Zookeeper database using the common client functions, and with the Patroni PostgreSQL database to store details.
 The provisioner also interfaces directly with the Ceph storage cluster, for mapping volumes, creating filesystems, and installing guests.

 Details of the Provisioner API interface can be found in [the API manual](/manuals/api).